What is SEVIS?

 Student Reporting Responsibilities

-International students at OSU can help ISFS maintain their SEVIS record and meet reporting requirements by:
+International students at OSU can help ISAS maintain their SEVIS record and meet reporting requirements by:

-For more information about maintaining your immigration status, please read the Maintaining F-1 and J-1 Visa Status information sheet.
+For more information about maintaining your immigration status, please read the Maintaining Status document on the ISAS Forms and Documents page.